Hopes Tenbury Wells Scout group could re-form

 They launched a drive to drum up interest among those who may never have considered getting involved, visiting schools and building links with other organisations and local businesses.

-There will be an open day at the Scout Hut on Saturday to give children interested in joining the newly reformed Scouts, Cubs and Beavers the chance to take part in taster activities to learn what the organisation is all about.
+There will be an open day at the Scout Hut today between 12-2pm to give children interested in joining the newly reformed Scouts, Cubs and Beavers the chance to take part in taster activities to learn what the organisation is all about.

 Adults interested in volunteering – either as leaders or just to offer their expertise in a specific area or activity – are also encouraged to go along to discuss what opportunities are available.